Jayliang7/VideoSplice/README.md

 3. The backend will be available at `https://videosplice.onrender.com`
 4. The frontend will be available at `https://videosplicesite.onrender.com`

+### Deployment Configuration

+- The backend runs from the `backend/` directory
+- Uses `python -m uvicorn app:app` to start the FastAPI server
+- Health check endpoint: `/health`

 ## Troubleshooting

 ### 502 Bad Gateway